arduino/docs-content/content/software/plc-ide/tutorials/plc-ide-cloud-support/content.md

 ***Before continuing with the PLC IDE configuration with Opta™, please remember to have the latest PLC IDE with its corresponding tools stated within [Software Requirements](#software-requirements).***

-The PLC IDE configuration will play an important role in establishing successful communication with the Arduino Cloud.
+The PLC IDE configuration will be important in establishing successful communication with the Arduino Cloud.
 It will require setting onboard features and the communication protocol for Opta™ as usual.
 However, a proper 'Shared variables' setting will define the communication outcome with the Arduino Cloud.

 Thus, you will learn to configure the 'Shared variables' based on the peripherals and tasks you may assign to Opta™.

 #### Shared Variables Configuration

-The successful communication between Opta™ configured with PLC IDE and Arduino Cloud relies on the 'Shared variables'.
-The 'Shared variables' is defined by heading to `Resources > Opta > Shared variables`.
-It will then offer two additional tabs: 'Inputs' and 'Outputs'.
+The successful communication between Opta™ configured with PLC IDE and Arduino Cloud relies on the `Shared variables`.
+The `Shared variables` is defined by heading to `Resources > Opta > Shared variables`.
+It will then offer two additional tabs: *Inputs* and *Outputs*.

 ![PLC IDE - Shared 'Input' and 'Output' variables](assets/plc-ide-shared-variable.png)

-The '**Inputs**' define variables that will capture the data that comes from the Arduino Cloud through the local Arduino sketch to Opta™ PLC main program runtime.
-It is the compilation of variables that the Arduino Cloud will send accordingly.
+The **Inputs** define variables that will capture the data from the Arduino Cloud through the local Arduino sketch to Opta™ PLC main program runtime.
+The Arduino Cloud will send the compilation of variables accordingly.

-Subsequently, the user programmable LED will be controlled via Arduino Cloud dashboard.
-We will define a variable so that it can be assigned later to update LED state variable accordingly.
+Subsequently, the user programmable LED will be controlled via the Arduino Cloud dashboard.
+We will define a variable to be assigned later to update the LED state variable accordingly.

 ![PLC IDE - Shared inputs](assets/plc-ide-shared-variable-input.png)

-The `in_cloudButton` will represent user programmable LED of Opta™ as a two state variable and indicates that is an input variable with the `in` tag.
+The `in_cloudButton` will represent the user programmable LED of Opta™ as a two state variable and indicate an input variable with the `in` tag.

-The '**Outputs**' define the variables that Opta™ will send to Arduino Cloud.
+The **Outputs** define the variables that Opta™ will send to Arduino Cloud.
 It is the compilation of variables that you would want to monitor within the Arduino Cloud dashboard.

 The analog port reading and the counter value of Opta™ are the information that we want to display on the Arduino Cloud dashboard.
 It can be programmed to use Modbus-compatible devices and use its information for further development.

-The following table shows the variables added to the 'Shared outputs' table.
+The following table shows the variables added to the `Shared outputs` table.

 ![PLC IDE - Shared outputs](assets/plc-ide-shared-variable-output.png)